 Experts explain how to separate coronavirus facts from fiction by dispelling 6 myths about COVID-19

-2. Young and healthy people are likely to contract the novel coronavirus
+2. Young and healthy people actually *are* likely to contract the novel coronavirus

-If you’re one of those people who never gets the flu, even without a vaccine, you might think you and your immune system of steel can ignore all the advice about COVID-19.
+If you’re one of those people who never gets sick, you might think you and your immune system of steel can ignore all the advice about COVID-19.
 But World Health Organization director general Tedros Adhanom Ghebreyesus, PhD, stresses that’s not the case.
 “While many people globally have built up immunity to seasonal flu strains, COVID-19 is a new virus to which no one has immunity,” he said in a briefing.
 “That means more people are susceptible to infection, and some will suffer severe disease.”

-On March 18, the CDC issued a fresh warning about the potential severity of the disease that should resonate with complacent young people.
-According to an early analysis of about 2,500 of the first confirmed COVID-19 cases in the U.S., adults aged 20 to 54 account for 38 percent of known hospitalizations.
-Forty-eight percent of those known to have been admitted to the intensive care unit were under the age of 65.
+The latest data CDC data available at press time serves as a warning about the potential severity of the disease—one that should resonate with complacent young people.
+The number of COVID-19 hospitalizations among adults aged 18 to 49 has been steadily climbing since late April.
+As of the week ending June 27, this age group accounts for 40 percent of known hospitalizations.
+Fifty-four percent of those known to have been admitted to the intensive care unit were under the age of 65.
 “I think everyone should be paying attention to this,” Stephen Morse, a professor of epidemiology at Columbia University, told the New York Times.
 “It’s not just going to be the elderly.
 There will be people age 20 and up.
 They do have to be careful, even if they think that they’re young and healthy.”

-Even if you’re not worried about contracting COVID-19 yourself, it’s important to follow public health protocol to reduce the risk of furthering the spread of the novel coronavirus.
-So keep washing your hands, stay at least six feet away from anyone coughing and sneezing, and avoid touching your eyes, nose, and mouth—if not for yourself, then for the people around you.
+Even if you’re not concerned about contracting COVID-19 yourself, it’s important to follow public health protocol to reduce the risk of furthering the spread of the novel coronavirus.
+So keep washing your hands, stay at least six feet away from those you don’t live with, wear a mask in public, and avoid touching your eyes, nose, and mouth—if not for yourself, then for the people around you.
 “This is a happy case where every one of those things also has benefits to the community,” said Mark Lipsitch, PhD, professor of epidemiology and director for the Center for Communicable Disease Dynamics at the Harvard T.H.
 Chan School of Public Health, in a recent Harvard forum.
 “All of those measures, small as they may be, help to slow the epidemic.”

 Another scenario that justifies a change of plans?
-If you’ve booked a non-essential trip trip to China, South Korea, Iran, Europe, the United Kingdom, or Ireland—the countries with the highest numbers of confirmed COVID-19 cases—the CDC recommends you put it on hold.
-Canada has closed its borders to foreigners and Europe is considering following suit.
+If you’ve booked a non-essential international trip, the CDC recommends you put it on hold.
+You may not have a choice in some situations—Canada has closed its U.S. border, while the European Union has banned Americans from visiting this summer.
 Older adults and those with preexisting medical conditions are being discouraged from all travel right now.
 As for other destinations and demographics, the CDC says to consider whether COVID-19 is spreading at your destination or origin city; whether you’ll be in close contact with others during the trip; whether you, your travel companions, or someone you live with is at high risk for severe illness from COVID-19; and if you’d be able to take at least two weeks off from work or school if you were to contract the disease.
 “Travel during this time is a highly personal decision, and I think that the ultimate justification has to be made by the person traveling,” says Rishi Desai, MD, MPH, former epidemic intelligence service officer in the Division of Viral Diseases at the CDC and the chief medical officer of Osmosis.

-It’s also a good idea to have a plan for what to do if school, work, or public transportation closures occur in your town, and to prepare a supply kit for emergency situations in general.
+It’s also a good idea to have a plan for what to do if your city goes back into lockdown, and to prepare a supply kit for emergency situations in general.
 “Having a week’s worth of food, medication, and general supplies on hand is always helpful if transportation or retail services are interrupted,” says Dr. Popescu.
 “Part of this also means having the supplies to maintain your infection control practices—covering coughs, washing hands, staying home when sick, avoiding touching your face, and disinfecting high-touch surfaces.
 Make sure you’ve got hand soap, hand sanitizer, and disinfecting wipes.”
 The CDC also urges Americans not to stigmatize or discriminate against any specific ethnic group—particularly those of Asian descent, many of whom report being on the receiving end of unwarranted fear, hostility, and harassment since the virus took hold.

 5. You should know when you need to seek care—and when you do not

 Even mild cases of COVID-19 do not necessarily require an office visit, says Paul Biddinger, MD, director of the Emergency Preparedness Research, Evaluation, and Practice Program at Harvard’s T.H.
 Chan School of Public Health.
-“One of the lessons [from China] that we’re going to have to try and adopt in this country is to try and help people know when they should and shouldn’t seek care,” he said in a recent Harvard forum.
-“It’s a new disease, people are fearful, and people want a diagnosis, yet bringing everyone into emergency departments, urgent care centers, or even their doctor’s office stresses the health care system and makes disease transmission worse.”
+“It’s a new disease, people are fearful, and people want a diagnosis, yet bringing everyone into emergency departments, urgent care centers, or even their doctor’s office stresses the health care system and makes disease transmission worse,” he said in a recent Harvard forum.
 Rather, the goal should be to stay home and minimize contact with others if your symptoms are not severe.

 If you have symptoms indicative of COVID-19 and suspect you’ve been exposed to the novel coronavirus somehow—if you’ve traveled to or live in an affected area, for example, or had close contact with someone at high risk—experts say you should contact your medical provider by phone.
 They’ll be able to tell you whether you should get tested, how to do so, and what other steps to take.
 The same is true if you don’t have any symptoms, but have had close contact with someone diagnosed with the illness.
 “There may come a day when we’re only looking for severe illness, but we’re trying to understand how the virus behaves and prevent additional spread,” says Dr. Messonnier.